 The Gowanus Canal was given Superfund status by the US government because it is one of the most polluted waterways in the United States.
 This festival provides education and participatory activities and produces a performance spectacle along the canal.
 Gowanus Visions is held on Global Water Dances Day to raise awareness and spur activity around the Gowanus Canal and impending remediation and rezoning.

-This program is support, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council, as well as the Brooklyn Arts Council and The Harkness Foundation.
+This program is support, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council, as well as the Brooklyn Arts Council, The Harkness Foundation and Puffin Foundation.